ShreyaChivilkar/Quiz-Buzzer/README.md

 2. If several competitors press the button, button pressed by the first contestant should be selected.

 3. Entire system should restart after each question.

+APPLICATIONS:
+The  quiz  buzzer  systems  are  widely  used  in  school,  colleges  and  TV programs.
+The team which presses the buzzer earliest is entitled to give the answer.
+At  times  it  becomes  very  difficult  to  identify  which  team  has pressed the button when two teams press the buzzer within a very small time gap.
+In such cases the decision can be biased due to human intervention.
+The quiz  buzzer  presented  here  takes  care  of  the  aforesaid  problem.
+This  quiz buzzer  disables  the  other  inputs  as  soon  as  the  first  buzzer  is  pressed.
+This quiz  buzzer  can  be  used  for  a  maximum  of  eight  teams.